netuno-org/doc/doc-plain/docs/library/resources/pdf.md

 #### _pdf.getPdfDocument() : com.itextpdf.kernel.pdf.PdfDocument
 ##### Description

-Gets the PdfDocument object of the iText to build the PDf document.
+Gets the iText `PdfDocument` used to build the PDF document.

 ##### Return